NASCAR Cup Series at North Wilkesboro Speedway: Manufacturer wins

-Former race
+April race

 The First Union 400 was a NASCAR Winston Cup Series stock car race held annually from 1951 to 1996 at the North Wilkesboro Speedway in Wilkes County, North Carolina.
 It was the first of two Winston Cup Series races held annually (with the autumn's Tyson Holly Farms 400) at North Wilkesboro Speedway before the track was abandoned in 1996.
 The race was normally held in late March or early April.